GRESB/api-docs/source/includes/_oauth2.md

 # API Authorization

-The GRESB API uses OAuth 2.0 protocol to securely authorize accounts.
-Each request made to the GRESB API requires an access token unique to your application.
-The process for obtaining an access token is outlined below.
+The GRESB API requires an access token to make requests to the several endpoints.
+These access tokens are created through your data partner account in the GRESB Portal and are unique to your application.
+The process for creating access token is outlined below.

-## Registering your Application
+## Accessing your data partner account

+Before you will be able to create access tokens a GRESB data partner account has to be assigned to your GRESB Portal user account.
+In order to verify if this is the case you will have to login to https://portal.gresb.com/ and confirm the following.

 ### 1. Obtain OAuth 2.0 Credentials